 So, you’re ready to start creating your very own video games.
 However, there comes an important question to answer when you start: what programming language should you learn how to code?

-While arguably most coding languages can be used to create games, including high-level languages like Python, some choices do have more benefits than others.
-Additionally, choosing what programming language to learn how to code may ultimately lock you into certain engines or frameworks as well, which further affects the development process of your game.
-To make a long story short, choosing the right language can be a stressful endeavor.
+While arguably most programming languages can be used to create games, including high-level languages like Python, some choices do have more benefits than others.
+Additionally, choosing what programming languages to learn how to code may ultimately lock you into certain engines or frameworks as well, which further affects the development process of your game.
+To make a long story short, choosing the right programming languages can be a stressful endeavor.

 - HTML5 games are generally the easiest to share since they can be hosted directly on a website for anyone to visit.

 - Options for 3D graphics are limited to specific frameworks, generally forcing most people to rely on 2D graphics for their games.

 - It is a rather high-level programming language, so it isn’t as efficient as other programming languages on this list in terms of how fast it performs tasks.

 - Due to not being as efficient, HTML5 games have more limits in terms of scope and size of the games you can make.

 - How to Create a Game with Phaser 3 by Pablo Farias Navarro

 - Creating A Simple Multiplayer Game In Phaser 3 With An Authoritative Server by Scott Westover